abdilahrf/abdilahrf.github.io/_posts/2021-03-15-writeup-nahamcon-21-web-challs.md

 ```

-This script help me to perform the SQL Injection with boolean check every time the injection fired, and using binary search algorith to make the search efficient, at the end of the day Found the password of admin account and just login to get the flag.
+This script help me to perform the SQL Injection with boolean check every time the injection fired, and using binary search algorithm to make the search efficient, at the end of the day Found the password of admin account and just login to get the flag.

 ---
 # [Medium] Asserted - 301 points (283 Solves)